 Since these knock-off hoverboards are cheaper and more affordable than legit brands, consumers were eager to get their hands on them.
 However, there have been many reports of hoverboards catching fire, particularly with cheap brands.

 In this article, you will learn the importance of buying hoverboards from reputable companies and retailers.
-You will also learn how to spot a real vs. a fake hoverboard and purchase only the safest hoverboard for adults and for kids.
+You will also learn how to spot a real vs. a fake hoverboard and purchase only the safest hoverboards for you and your kids.

 Hoverboards Catching Fire